wavefrontHQ/docs/pages/doc/integrations_bigpanda_troubleshoot.md

 8. Verify that the included custom authorization headers are configured properly.

    The {secret_value} is an obfuscation and should not be directly copied to the new target.
+   `Margarita: we need an example here.`

+9. Look for alert failure events.

-9. From the toolbar, click **Browse** > **Event**.
+   1. From the toolbar, click **Browse** > **Events**.

-10. Browse through the events to see if there's an event that can be related to the BigPanda alert failures.
+   2. Look for an event that might be related to the BigPanda alert failures.

-    The event description would provide an idea of what could have gone wrong.
+    The event description might indicate what could have gone wrong.

-Another frequent issue is when an alert that fired and resolved within Tanzu Observability, appears in BigPanda, but does not resolve.
-This can be an issue because your external alert target workflows might be dependent on alert resolving notifications.
-The reason for notifications being missed or alerts not resolving in BigPanda is due to these specific alerts being edited within Tanzu Observability while firing.
-We're working on improvements for that.

 If the above steps and recommendations don't help and the issue persists, please consider contacting BigPanda to validate if they are receiving the payload and whether it hasn't been suppressed by their team, or [engage the Tanzu Observability Support team](https://docs.wavefront.com/wavefront_support_feedback.html).